 1. Head over to the HostGator homepage

-In this case, I’m using www.YourNewBlog.com as an example.
-Choose ” Register a new domain”.
+In this case, I'm using JessicaBlackstone(dot)com as an example.

-If you already have a domain and you plan to use hosting for hosting only, then tick the second option.
+If you already have a domain and you plan to use HostGator for hosting only, then choose the tab that says “I already own this domain”.

-First, you’ll need to fill in your personal details.
-This is only for privacy reasons so the transaction can go smoothly between Hostgator and you (registrar).
+Next you'll need to fill in your personal details.
+This is only for privacy reasons so the transaction can go smoothly between HostGator and you (registrar).

 Website essentials are optional and not needed.
-However, it’s wise to choose “Automated backups” in case you mess something up (this can happen if you are a beginner).
+However, it's wise to choose “site backup” in case you mess something up (this can happen if you are a beginner).

-The total price for blog domain & hosting will vary from $35 to $45.
-In my opinion, it’s a bargain compared with other web hosting companies.
+The total price for hosting will vary depending on how long you register for but you will get the domain name MUCH CHEAPER.
+In my opinion, it's a bargain compared with other web hosting companies.

 A few last words…